A Renewable City...

 Why we need a Renewable City

 The transport and use of non-renewable resources within and through Ottawa can easily have various negative implications on Ottawa citizens.
 Ranging from environmental to human health threats, it is in Ottawa’s overall favour to decrease dependence and trade-in non-renewable resources as much as possible.
-We continue to promote clean energy and other energy-efficient resources as alternatives for Ottawa and its’ citizens.
-Not only does it help the environment, but the economic savings are undeniable on both individual and governmental scales.
+We continue to promote reduction in energy use as well as transition to clean energy and other energy-efficient resources as alternatives for Ottawa and its citizens.
+This will not only benefit the environment, but will undeniably yield economic savings on both individual and governmental scales.

 Throughout the years, various climate change agreements have been made on the federal, provincial, and municipal levels.
 Renewable City advocates to ensure Ottawa commits to upholding past agreements and to continue to work towards improving their own climate strategies.
 Reducing the effects of climate change cannot be done with half-hearted attempts; a firm hand to ensure political climate action occurs is a must.